Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

 # Summary

-In this post, we outlined a method of calling C++ library functions from Python with emphasis of using these from Numba jitted functions with minimal overhead.
+In this post, we outlined a method of calling C++ library functions from Python with an emphasis on their usage from Numba compiled functions with minimal overhead.
 While the provided tool [cxx2py.py](https://github.com/pearu/pearu.github.io/tree/main/cxx2py/cxx2py.py) currently supports only wrapping C++ functions with scalar inputs and